exonomyapp/interNovel/docs/implementation-plan.md

 **Description:**

 *   **Context:** This task focuses on implementing the core frontend layout and ensuring the application is responsive across various devices, adhering to the UX principles outlined in `vision-scope.md` and `product-plan.md`.
+This will be achieved using the Vuetify UI framework.
 *   **Requirements:**
-    *   Implement the main layout structure using Nuxt.js 3 and Vue.js.
+    *   Implement the main layout structure using Nuxt.js 3, Vue.js, and Vuetify components.
-    *   Ensure the design is responsive and adapts well to different screen sizes (desktop, tablet, mobile).
+    *   Ensure the design is responsive and adapts well to different screen sizes (desktop, tablet, mobile) using Vuetify's grid system and breakpoints.
-    *   Prioritize simplicity and intuitiveness in the UI implementation.
+    *   Prioritize simplicity and intuitiveness in the UI implementation, leveraging Vuetify's pre-built components.
-*   **Technical Approach:** Utilize CSS frameworks or preprocessors (e.g., Tailwind CSS, SCSS) and Vue.js components to build the responsive layout.
-Implement mobile-first or responsive design principles.
+*   **Technical Approach:** Utilize Vuetify's layout components (e.g., `v-app`, `v-main`, `v-container`, `v-row`, `v-col`) and utility classes for building the responsive layout.
+Implement mobile-first or responsive design principles as guided by Vuetify's documentation.
 *   **Acceptance Criteria:**
     *   The application layout is consistent and functional across different devices.
     *   Key UI elements are easily accessible on various screen sizes.
-    *   The overall look and feel aligns with the desired user experience.
+    *   The overall look and feel aligns with the desired user experience and utilizes Vuetify components.
-*   **Notes/Considerations:** Pay close attention to touch interactions on mobile devices.
+*   **Notes/Considerations:** Refer to `docs/Vuetifying.md` for architecture decisions and implementation checklist.
+Pay close attention to touch interactions on mobile devices.

 #### **Task Title:** Implement Core Navigation and Routing